jasmin-lang/jasmin/compiler/pipeline-examples/README.md

-- For programs with input-dependent cost, the name of the register holding the input (of which the cost depends) must be provided as an additional information to the analyser using the
+- For programs with input-dependent cost, the name of the register holding the input (of which the cost depends) must be provided as an additional information to the analyzer using the

      - `-safetyparam`